IonicaBizauKitchen/jquery.strainer/README.md

 - `selector`: The only required option; a CSS selector string like `'ul.things > li'`
 - `mode`: `reductive` (default) shows everything until you start filtering. `additive` shows nothing until you start filtering.
 - `minChars`: The minimum number of characters required before filtering is performed.
 Default: `1`
+- `onStrain`: An optional callback function to which a jQuery collection of matched elements will be passed every time filtering occurs.

 Development
 -----------